neelamdwivedi-da/damlfinancetraining/README.md

 At the end of this course, you will be able to explain the purpose, architecture and design of Daml Finance library.
 The hands-on exercises will help you develop at least one full working use-case that applies the key learnings from this course.

-To get the best out of this course, you are expected to have completed the Daml Fundamentals training and certification.
+To get the best out of this course, you should have successfully completed the Daml Fundamentals training and certification program.

-We will begin with two fundamental concepts used in the technical design of the library:
+In this course, we will begin with two fundamental concepts used in the technical design of the library:

 - **Daml design patterns**
 - **Daml interfaces**